-(a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and

-(b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+- (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and - (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.

 The Board is committed to enhancing its effectiveness through performance management and review.
 The Board's Charter provides for the periodic evaluation and review of its own performance (including against the requirements of its Charter), as well as the performance of its committees, individual members of the Board and the Management, against both measurable and qualitative indicators.

-In the relevant reporting period, as part of the onboarding process for Christian Gisy, the Board has conducted a review of its composition based on the skills of the Board and the future needs of the Company.
-A formal review of Board performance took place in FY21 and was acted upon.
+In the relevant reporting period, the Board evaluated its performance and requirements and conducted a review of its composition based on the skills of the Board and future needs of the Company.
+The results of this evaluation fed into the hiring process conducted during the reporting period.